mine-cetinkaya-rundel/dukelib-workshop-shiny-18/README.md

 # dukelib-workshop-shiny-18

-Materials for the "Shiny App Development " workshop at Duke Libraries, Nov 2018
+Materials for the "Shiny App Development" workshop at Duke Libraries, Nov 2018